Really understand the numbers

 Put your knowledge to work during four co-op work terms, gaining valuable real-world experience that can be counted toward your CPA designation.
 You’ll graduate with a unique degree and ready for a high-impact career as a CPA.

-- Fast track your career.
+- A direct route to your career.
 Once you graduate, spend just eight months completing our Master of Accountancy (MAcc) program and you’ll be ready to write the Common Final Examination.

 - Offered as a co-op program only